kubermirajakar/reward-service/README.md

 # 🏆 Reward System API

 A Spring Boot application that calculates customer reward points based on transaction history.
-It aggregates monthly and total points, with full CRUD operations for customers and transactions.
+It aggregates monthly and total points, with full write operations for customers and transactions.

 ---